-What was reviewed?
+What was reviewed

-This systematic review evaluates cassava hydrogen cyanide safety in cassava and cassava-based products and compares processing methods that mitigate toxicant burdens relevant to HTMC certification.
+This systematic review evaluates cassava hydrogen cyanide safety in cassava and cassava-based products and compares processing methods that mitigate toxicant burdens relevant to HMTC certification.
 It synthesizes observational and experimental studies (1980–2025) on hydrogen cyanide (HCN), aflatoxins, pathogens, and heavy metals, benchmarking reported concentrations against international food safety criteria, notably the FAO/WHO limit of 10 mg/kg HCN.
 The article collates HCN measurements for traditionally soaked chips, biscuits, gari, flours, roots, and paste/dough, and links variability primarily to processing efficacy.
 It also summarizes evidence on arsenic, mercury, lead, and cadmium in cassava, emphasizing soil and mining-area influences, and outlines reduction efficiencies for boiling, fermentation, drying, and combined detoxification workflows.

-Who was reviewed?
+Who was reviewed

 Studies covering households, processors, and consumers across cassava-consuming regions—predominantly sub-Saharan Africa with comparisons to Latin America and Asia—were included irrespective of language.
 Eligible designs ranged from cross-sectional surveys and case series to controlled field trials assessing product HCN levels and processing performance.
 Particular attention is given to vulnerable populations, including children, pregnant women, and the elderly, due to heightened susceptibility to chronic cyanide exposure and associated neurological sequelae such as konzo and thyroid effects.
 The review also considers supply-chain actors in household and industrial settings, where enforcement and testing infrastructure vary markedly, shaping residual HCN burdens and overall cassava hydrogen cyanide safety.